yashithreddyenamala/Visualization-and-Analysis-using-GeoPandas-and-Altair/README.md

 </p>

-# Usage Instructions
+## Usage Instructions
-1. Load your data into a GeoDataFrame.
+1. Install the required dependencies.
-2. Copy the provided code into your Python environment.
+2. Download the provided datasets: Taxi_Trips.csv and chicago.geojson.
-3. Run the code to visualize interactive heatmaps with brushing capabilities.
+3. Run each task code in a Jupyter Notebook or preferred Python IDE.